Module: Familia::Horreum::Serialization

 • (Hash)

-Hash with field names as keys and serialized values ready for database storage
+Hash with field names as string keys and JSON-encoded values

 def to_h_for_storage